Carol Ann Whittenberger, age 74 of rural Akron died on September 22, 2018 at 12:00 p.m. at ManorCare at Summer Trace in Carmel, Indiana.

 Memorial visitation with friends and family will be October 1, 2018 from 11:30 a.m. to 1:30 p.m.
 Following the visitation will be the memorial service officiated by Pastor Jeff Sumner of the Olive Branch Church at the Earl-Love Funeral Home, 811 E. Rochester St., Akron, Indiana.
 Burial will be at the Akron IOOF Cemetery in Akron, Indiana.

 For those who wish to honor the memory of Carol, memorial contributions may be made to the Olive Branch Church or Wheels on Fire Cancer Crusaders in care of the Beaver Dam United Methodist Church.
 Envelopes will be available at the funeral home.

 The staff of Earl-Love Funeral Home considers it a privilege and an honor to care for the family and friends of Carol Ann Whittenberger.

-To plant a tree in memory of Carol Ann Whittenberger, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Carol Ann Whittenberger, please visit our floral store.